 Lucie is a member of Women Painters West, Jewish Artists Initiative, Collage Artists of America and Los Angeles Art Association.

 I work with acrylics and collage, exploring translucent layering, overlapping and pouring paint.
 My work has a combination of graphic and soft edges, representational elements, patterns and abstraction.
 The accidental merges with the planned out.

 I paint collage pieces on mylar or textured papers and often camouflage them within my paintings.
 The viewer discovers them slowly.
 Collage offers me an additional unlimited palette as I work and adds a vibrant edge and an element of surprise that contrasts with the graphic or atmospheric background.

 In the series Best Laid Plans, I was inspired by architectural plans from our own home and garden.
 They brought to mind that all man-made plans are built on fragile surfaces, often go astray, or even awry.
 The plans take on a life of their own and lead us onto unexpected paths.
 In art, as in life, we wander into unexplored territory.
 In most of these paintings, I try not to articulate any particular kind of space in order to underscore the unpredictability of our best laid plans.
 The architectonic and the ethereal coexist in this imaginary place.
 My goal is to convey a sense of this, without spelling it out.
 Art is, after all, a personal experience, so the viewer is free to find what is personally meaningful.

-For the time being I continue to be drawn to architectural or geometric shapes with a particular interest in what can be revealed in the negative spaces.
+For the time being, I am drawn to architectural or geometric shapes with a particular interest in what can be revealed in the negative spaces.
 I suspect that, whether I gravitate to the organic or the architectural, color and pattern will remain central to my work.